Don’t freeze your teaching before winter break.

 Student Glyph: Las uvas del tiempo

-Eating grapes as the clock strikes midnight on New Year's Eve is a Hispanic tradition that has been practiced for many years.
+Eating grapes as the clock strikes midnight on New Year's Eve is a Hispanic tradition practiced for many years.
 It originates in Spain, but most countries in Latin America also replicate this practice.

 This activity may sound better suited for elementary students, but I’ve done this with 8th and 9th graders.
 They love how calming it is!

 For a bell-ringer, ask students about their New Year’s Eve traditions.

 Then, show the slideshow that explains the 12 grapes tradition.
 The slideshow has videos so that students can see the grape-eating.

 Once they understand the tradition, hand out the printable.
 Explain that you will display some common New Year's wishes on the board (included in the slideshow).